 • HPE Cray 11.
-Support NVIDIA and AMD GPUs.
+It is derived from Clang and supports NVIDIA and AMD GPUs.

 '''

--D ENABLE_OFFLOAD=ON
+-D ENABLE_OFFLOAD=ON -D OFFLOAD_TARGET=nvptx64-nvidia-cuda -D OFFLOAD_ARCH=sm_80

 '''

 OpenMP offload features can be used together with vendor specific code paths to maximize QMCPACK performance.
 Some new CUDA functionality has been implemented to improve efficiency on NVIDIA GPUs in conjunction with the Offload code paths: For example, using Clang 11 on Summit.